madcowfred/evething/README.rst

 Local Install
 -------------
-This is for messing about with EVEthing and seeing what the hell it does, you probably shouldn't use this as a production site.
+This is for messing about with EVEthing and seeing what the hell it does, you probably don't want to use this as a real site due to issues (TODO: link to the Django page about this).

 #.
 Make sure you have Python 2.6+ and Django 1.4+ installed.
 #.
 Extract the EVEthing stuff somewhere.
 #.
-Copy local_settings.example to local_settings.py, then open local_settings.py
+Copy evething/local_settings.example to evething/local_settings.py then open
-   in some sort of text editor and edit stuff. 'sqlite' is included with Python and will work, use that for the database setup.
+   evething/local_settings.py in some sort of text editor and edit stuff. 'sqlite' is included with Python and is generally the easiest database to set up.
 #.
 Run ``python manage.py syncdb``, say yes when it asks if you want an admin user.
 #.
 Run ``python manage.py runserver``.
 #.
 Open http://localhost:8000/ in whatever browser you use.